oshp/oshp-validator/README.md

 # Tests suite

-> :information_source: This tests suite is always synchronized with the latest OSHP recommendation.
+> **Note**: This tests suite is always synchronized with the latest OSHP recommendation.

-It is provided via this [single file](tests_suite.yml).
+📋 It is provided via this [single file](tests_suite.yml).

-[Visual Studio Code](https://code.visualstudio.com/) is used for the tests suite development.
+💻 [Visual Studio Code](https://code.visualstudio.com/) is used for the tests suite development.
 A Visual Studio Code [workspace file](project.code-workspace) is provided for the project with [recommended extensions](.vscode/extensions.json).

-The following parameters are supported:
+📐 The following parameters are supported:

 | **Parameter name**         |                                                                **Description**                                                                                              | **Default value** | **Mandatory** |
 |----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|---------------|